 One of the joys of Microsoft is interoperability between applications such as Access and Excel.
-A stunning example of this is importing Excel data from a worksheet which is done via an easy-to-follow wizard-style feature on the External Data menu tab.
+A stunning example of this is the Import Excel spreadsheet function for importing Excel data from a worksheet which offers an easy-to-follow wizard-style feature on the External Data menu tab.

 Column/field naming conventions